angular-ui/grunt-uidocs/README.md

 > Grunt plugin to create a documentation like [AngularJS](http://code.angularjs.org).
 Forked from [grunt-ngdocs](https://github.com/m7r/grunt-ngdocs).

-NOTE: this plugin requires Grunt >=0.4.x and is NOT YET RELEASED.
+NOTE: this plugin requires Grunt >=0.4.x and is in BETA.

 ATTENTION: grunt-ngdocs 0.2+ is for angularjs 1.2+ grunt-ngdocs 0.2.5 supports angularjs 1.3+ too.